Personalized Semi-Supervised Federated Learning for Human Activity Recognition: Conflict of interest statement

 We also consider the well-known WISDM dataset~\cite{kwapisz2011activity}.
 This dataset has been widely adopted as benchmark for HAR.
-WISDM contains accelerometer data collected from a smartphone in the pocket of each subject during activity execution.
+WISDM contains accelerometer data (sampling rate 20HZ) collected from a smartphone located in the front pants leg pocket of each subject during activity execution.
 WISDM includes data from $36$ subjects.
+The data collection was supervised by one of the WISDM team members to ensure the quality of the collected data.
 The activities included in this dataset are the following: \textit{walking}, \textit{jogging}, \textit{sitting}, \textit{standing}, and \textit{taking stairs}.
+The distribution of activity labels in WISDM is illustrated in Table~\ref{tab:distribution_wisdm}.
+Unfortunately, further information about the participants like gender, age, and weight distribution is not publicly available.